ZeldaFan0225/Ratchet-Chat/API.md

 }
 ```

+#### DELETE /messages/queue/:id
+This endpoint is no longer supported.
+Messages are only removed from the queue
+when stored via `POST /messages/queue/:id/store`.

 #### POST /messages/vault

-Stores a message encrypted with the client's master key in MessageVault.
+Stores a message encrypted with the client's AES key in the MessageVault.

 Request body:
 ```json